drupalprojects/better_formats/README.txt

 Better docs will be generated closer to a full release.

-The only items currently implented in the D7 version of Better Formats are:
+The only items currently implemented in the D8 version of Better Formats are:

 1. Display options: When BF is enabled you will have permissions at admin/people/permissions to control per role display of: